 The effects of cacao can be both stimulating and relaxing, dropping us into a simultaneous state of intimacy and euphoria.
-How we express what we feel during a cacao experience is largely contextual - see our Sacred Full Moon and New Moon ceremonies for example!
+How we express what we feel during a cacao experience is largely contextual - we celebrate both ends of the spectrum with The Sacred Full Moon Cacao Party and The Sacred New Moon Ceremony.

 Meditation practices vary across cultures and traditions.
 There are countless lineages passing wisdom down generations and the timeless nature of truth is that it endures.
 Strict rules around meditation however are not what I generally gravitate towards, though I understand the benefits of discipline and why structure matters.
-Being the embodiment of feminine flow, I can’t help but lean towards the softer modalities such as Yoga Nidra, full body presence and more recently, Lorin Roche’s Instinctive Meditation technique.
+As a lover of the feminine flow, I can’t help but lean towards the softer modalities such as Yoga Nidra, full body presence and more recently, Lorin Roche’s Instinctive Meditation technique.

 This - at least for me - is where cacao comes in.
 I love the touch, smell and taste of cacao, which forms a gateway to awareness.
 The sensuality of the medicine is something Lillie articulates beautifully in her Sacred Story.

 'It’s all about the body.
 The more we can be in our body and less in the mind, that’s when we can truly find ourselves.
 Your true essence is in your heart and how do you unlock that?
 By being in love.'

 Cacao elevates our vibration so we experience the feeling of love within ourselves.
 It is pure, unconditional love which means it needs no reason, no object, it simply is.
 When we rest here, in the presence of such love, we remember it as our true nature.
 It reminds us that we are here to love, and nothing matters more than that.
 This is a powerful meditation, because it changes how we perceive the world, transforming the way we move in it.